How to Demonstrate the Value of L&D and Secure Your Budget in 2026

 Innovation: How does L&D support teams in adopting and leveraging new technologies?

-Explain how we help employees perform better in their roles and what that means for measurable outcomes like productivity, sales or retention.
+Explain how you help employees perform better in their roles and what that means for measurable outcomes like productivity, sales or retention.

 If you're supporting the overall vision and mission of the company, you need to be able to explain and evidence how.